Treefrog/Handbook/Manual/breaks.md

 #### Coffee Breaks

-Treefrog does not standardize coffee breaks to two 15 minute breaks like most manufactories.
+Treefrog does not standardize coffee breaks to two 15 minute breaks like most factories do.
 An employee may take breaks for tea/coffee/smoking at his or her discretion based on his or her individual work schedule.

 You are not paid for the time during which you are taking a break.